YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A photo with the hair pulled back can be very useful for judging the hairline and temples.
 A photo from above can show whether the mid scalp is also thinning.
 Crown photos should be taken from more than one angle because the crown can look very different depending on lighting, hair direction, and the natural swirl pattern.

 Donor photos should include the back and both sides because the donor area is not one flat block of hair.
 The area above the ears, the lower donor border, and the central back of the scalp may not all have the same strength.
-If only one attractive donor photo is sent, the consultation may miss important limitations.
+If only one attractive donor photo is sent, the consultation may miss real limitations.

 What can photos never show clearly enough?